rajeevsharma2811/MyNotes/README.md

 # MyNotes
-Use Touch ID with iOS 8
+Use Swift to create a simple app using Touch ID and iOS 8 SDK